Come Sail Away – The Styx Anthology

-Come Sail Away – The Styx Anthology is a musical album by Styx, released on May 4, 2004.
+Come Sail Away – The Styx Anthology is a greatest hits album by Styx, released on May 4, 2004.
 It is a compilation consisting of two compact discs and contains a thorough history of the band.
 The album encompasses many of the band's most popular and significant songs, ranging from the band's first single from their self-titled album, "Best Thing", through the song "One with Everything", a track included on Styx's most recent album at the time of release, Cyclorama.

 In 2006, the album was re-released and repackaged as part of the Gold series.